fayedraza/Big-O/README.md

    - Uber

 ### How would you choose the best way?
-    The one that is the fastest
+    The one that is the fastest.

 ### How to measure efficiency of these algorithms?
     Measure the space complexity and the time complexity of the algorithm.
 These two complexities will be explained later.